 - changes to the way the '12-week rule' operates, allowing for temporary appointments of senior managers

 - extending the partner senior management function to banks

 The full details of the changes are covered in the Policy Statement.

 The Certification Regime

-The Certification Regime applies to employees who aren't senior managers but whose role means it's possible for them to cause significant harm to the firm or customers.
+The Certification Regime applies to employees whose role means it's possible for them to cause significant harm to the firm or customers.
 These roles are called 'certification functions'.